complexdatacollective/Fresco/README.md

 Follow the [Deployment Guide](#deploy-fresco-on-vercel) steps to deploy a new updated app.

 **Note: Do not create new environment variables.
-You should use your existing variables in the redeployment.**
+You should use your existing variables and accounts in the redeployment.**

 Once this step is completed, Vercel will automatically redeploy your app.